-Staff Analysis: The proposed amendment will not affect the growth projections upon which the Comprehensive Plan is based.
-The proposed amendment is intended to be a temporary designation to protect lands with identified mineral resources.
-The Kitsap County Code (Section 17.170.065) establishes a framework for removing the Mineral Resource designation once mineral resource extraction has completed.
+Staff Analysis: The proposed amendment will not materially affect the growth projections upon which the Comprehensive Plan is based.
+The proposed amendment is intended to be an interim designation to protect lands with identified mineral resources.
+The Kitsap County Code (Section 17.170.065)

+establishes a framework for removing the Mineral Resource designation once mineral resource extraction has completed.
 Upon confirmation that the surface mining permit has been closed by the Washington State Department of Natural Resources (DNR), Kitsap County will include the site on the next scheduled Comprehensive Plan amendment docket.
-The Board of County Commissioners will rescind the Mineral Resource designation and zoning classification, reverting the site back to the underlying Forest Resource Lands zone and designation.
+The Board of County Commissioners will rescind the Mineral Resource designation and zoning classification, reverting the site back to the underlying Rural Protection zone and designation.
+Based on the future reversion, the proposed amendment will not substantially affect the rural and urban population balance.